87andrewh/CornerCulling/README.md

 The last big tip is to keep enemies revealed for a few culling cycles.
 It is expensive when all polyhedra failed to occlude an enemy, especially if many of them barely failed.
 Keeping enemies revealed for ~200 ms does not confer a big advantage to wallhackers, but could save CPU cycles.
 This timer can adapt to server load.

 ## Priority Tasks
-- Update demos to show off improvements.
-- Implement bounding volume hierarchy or BSP to only check occluders along a line of sight
+- Implement bounding volume hierarchy
 - Explore plane masking, testing bounding boxes only against shadow frustum planes that clipped bounding spheres.

 ## Other Tasks (in no order):